rainlanguage/arb-bot/README.md

 # Optional seconds to wait for the transaction to mine before disregarding it
 TIMEOUT=""

-# Flag for operating with with interpreter V2. false will result in operating under interpreter v1
-# note that 'flash-loan-v2' is NOT compatible with interpreter v2
-INTERPRETERV2="true"

 # Flag for not bundling orders based on pairs and clear each order individually
 NO_BUNDLE="false"